flipacholas/Architecture-of-consoles/articles/dreamcast.md

 ## Introduction

-The Sega Dreamcast introduced many new features over its predecessor the [Saturn]({{< ref "sega-saturn" >}}) to appeal to both game developers and console gamers.
+The Sega Dreamcast introduced many new features over its predecessor (the [Saturn]({{< ref "sega-saturn" >}})) to appeal to both game developers and console gamers.
 While this was Sega's last attempt to conquer the console market, some of the technologies which were pioneered in the Dreamcast carried on and into future mainstream devices.

 ---

 ## CPU

-Unsurprisingly Sega again chose Hitachi to develop their CPU.
+Unsurprisingly, Sega chose Hitachi again to develop their CPU.
 If you've been reading the [previous article about the Sega Saturn]({{< ref "sega-saturn" >}}) then, lo and behold, I present you the next generation of SH processor: the **SH-4** running at a whopping **200 MHz**.
 So, what's interesting about this CPU?

 - **5-stage pipeline**: Up to five instructions can be in flight simultaneously (a detailed explanation can be found in a [previous article]({{< ref "sega-saturn#cpu" >}})).
   - Instruction pipelining is now found everywhere in this generation of consoles and will be standard from now on.